Stock events for Bath & Body Works, Inc. (BBWI)

 Overview of Bath & Body Works, Inc.’s business

-Bath & Body Works, Inc. (BBWI) is an American specialty retailer focused on personal care and home fragrance products, operating in the specialty stores industry.
-The company aims to bring joy to customers through fragrance, offering high-quality, affordable, and trend-driven products, including fine fragrance mists, body lotions, candles, diffusers, and hand soaps, sold under the Bath & Body Works and White Barn brands.
+Bath & Body Works, Inc. (BBWI) is a specialty retailer focused on personal care and home fragrance products, operating in the Consumer Discretionary sector, specifically in the Retail Trade industry.
+The company offers a wide range of products, including fine fragrance mists, body lotions, candles, and soaps, sold under the Bath & Body Works and White Barn brand names.

 BBWI’s Geographic footprint